ipfabric/docs/docs/IP_Fabric_Settings/integration/mcp.md

     - The token value is kept in `env` to avoid exposing it directly in the args.
       Use the format `Bearer <token>`.

-    The `-y` flag in the args above is required on macOS to skip the interactive install prompt.
-If the command fails, try replacing `npx` with the full path to the `npx` shell script (e.g., `/usr/local/bin/npx`).

 **3. Restart Claude Desktop** to apply the configuration.

 **4. Verify the connection:** Look for the MCP tools icon in Claude's interface.